Mother’s Day

 The experts claim that abandonment is an issue for all adoptees.
 How can parents help their children handle their losses?
 We know that when a mother is considering whether she will be able to raise her child, the stress she experiences affects the developing brain of the fetus.
 Primed to connect on an unmistakably profound […]

-Ask the Expert: Jan Radford
+Ask the expert: Jan Radford

 Jan Radford is a Registered Nurse with over 30 years of experience working with children as a clinician, administrator, researcher and educator.
 She worked with substance-exposed infants and children for many years as a Clinical Nurse Specialist at Sunny Hill Health Centre for Children and in Vancouver’s Downtown Eastside.
 In her recent “semi-retirement” she has […]